critical-path/py-stargazers/README.md

 ## Dependencies

-py-stargazers requires Python as well as the pip, click, requests, pylint, pytest, pytest-cov, and responses packages.
+py-stargazers requires Python as well as the pip, click, coveralls, requests, pylint, pytest, pytest-cov, and responses packages.

 ## Installing py-stargazers with test cases and testing dependencies